 Hydrotherapy can be used to help conditions such as frozen shoulders and sprains.
 It is also a great therapy to undergo after knee surgery and head injuries as it is a gentle therapy that yields results quickly.

 Hydrotherapy is also a good tool to use to help with recovery after training.
 It can be incorporated into a regular recovery plan to help the body come back from stresses and strains in a gentle and supportive way.
 This can either be conducted in a specialist hydrotherapy pool or within a hot tub or swim spa.
 There is a wide range of benefits from using a hot tub regularly if a specialist pool is not accessible.

-Hydrotherapy can also be used to support exercise that may be too difficult to undertake when out of the water.
+Hydrotherapy can also be used to support exercises that may be too difficult to undertake when out of the water.
 The majority of exercises can be adjusted to suit water and made more comfortable or more complicated, depending on the condition the athlete is in when they start.
 This type of exercise generates outstanding results and can be the difference between an athlete performing well and smashing a personal best!